Invest in the Future You Want to See.

 Ultimately, the goal is to treat our customers ethically and to respect their privacy.
 Privacy, like clothing, is not one-size-fits-all.
 What one person feels free to share, another may feel is extremely private.
 Some people are comfortable wearing revealing clothing while others prefer to cover up.
 When in doubt, we will err on the side of being more conservative, but wherever we draw the line, some people will feel it’s too far and others not far enough.

 People must be free to visit our site without being identified and tracked between visits.
-In particular this means we must not use tracking cookies that can distinguish and identify a particular person between visits.
-We must also not use tracking pixels in our emails to show when someone opens/reads an email.
+In particular this means for our main site we must not use tracking cookies that can distinguish and identify a particular person between visits.
+We must also not use tracking pixels in our emails to show when previous customers opens or reads an email.
 If we use UTM links, they must not be unique-per-person but instead be generic so we can identify traffic from a particular platform or marketing campaign without identifying the individual who clicked them.

 Collecting IP addresses and basic self-reported User Agents as part of web logs is acceptable and somewhat unavoidable, and can be used to distinguish a particular web session, but by itself isn’t enough to truly distinguish one individual from another (many people might share an IP address when on a shared network such at an office or on public WiFi, many people use the same browser).
 If a particular visitor visits us from multiple networks and did not sign into their account on our site, or perform some other obvious opt-in to identify themselves, we must not be able to identify that it’s the same person.